 It didn’t make me want it less when Ben Woodhouse launched his ClobberCast in February last year.
 Since then, I’ve had the honour to be a guest on his show no less than three times (a record I share with Ruedi Karrer), which became a sort of trial by fire me for.

 Back in the middle of February, I was chatting with Jake aka @almostvintagestyle on Instagram Direct.
 He was giving me some advice for my YouTube channel, and I suggested we jumped on a call to go a little deeper.
 After talking for around an hour and a half, we both figured that we’d probably be good at hosting a podcast together.

 Fast forward to Monday this week when Jake and I launched The Denim & Boots Podcast, a podcast about heritage style and the two key categories of it; denim and boots.

-The podcast is available on all the popular podcast apps, including Apple Podcast (iTunes), Stitcher, TuneIn, Spotify and SoundCloud.
+The podcast is available on all the popular podcast apps, including Apple Podcast (iTunes), Stitcher, TuneIn, and Spotify.
 We’ve launched it with three episodes, and we’re going to publish new ones weekly on Mondays.

 If you haven’t already, go check it out.
 And if you like it, please leave a rating and review on iTunes.